 The power supply to a pond can be laid in a trench to a certain depth to prevent damage from garden tools, warning tape is laid several inches above the cable so if someone starts digging they will see the tape before they damage the cable.

-A qualified electrician is needed to do this type of work, the cost is again difficult to predict as it depends on what type of surface has to be dug up, patio, concrete, soil etc. How far the cable must be laid is also a factor.
+A qualified electrician is needed to do this type of work, the cost is again difficult to predict as it depends on what type of surface has to be dug up, patio, concrete, soil etc and how far the cable must be laid.

 Extra Costs to Consider

-Rockery – A common feature seen around ponds, an elevated rockery with grasses and seasonal plants.
+Rockery – A common feature seen around ponds is an elevated rockery with grasses and seasonal plants.